Luca Lotti: Investigation on Consip contracts

 In December 2016, Lotti was investigated for aiding and revealing secret investigations in an inquiry into Consip tenders conducted by the public prosecutor in Naples.
 On 15 March 2017, the Senate rejected a distrust motion tabled by the Five Star Movement against him for this circumstance.
 In October 2018, the judge for preliminary investigations required that Lotti be indicted for aiding and abetting.

 Appointments of chief prosecutors

-According to the prosecutor's office of Perugia, numerous meetings would take place in May 2019 between Luca Palamara, a member of the Superior Council of the Judiciary (CSM) who then resigned following a corruption investigation, and the MPs Cosimo Ferri and Luca Lotti to discuss the appointment of the head of the Rome prosecutor's office, which requested the trial for Lotti.
+According to the prosecutor's office of Perugia, numerous meetings would take place in May 2019 between Luca Palamara, a member of the Superior Council of the Judiciary (CSM) who was officially struck off as a magistrate following a corruption investigation, and the MPs Cosimo Ferri and Luca Lotti to discuss the appointment of the head of the Rome prosecutor's office, which requested the trial for Lotti.
 On 14 June 2019, Lotti suspended himself from the Democratic Party following his involvement in the investigation into the powers of attorney and the appointment of the CSM.